zougloub/libseek/README.rst

 The locations are predicted, but it's also possible to identify them because the values are also missing in calibration frames.

-Library Design
-**************

-Black pixels are detected by noticing that their value is zero both in the calibration frame and in the image frames.

-..
-TODO:: actually see whether that's the right way, doing a dump

-Bad pixels are identified (in ``test-calib.py``) by summing over many frames, the difference between pixel data and neighboring pixels.
-This has proven simple enough.

-Bad pixels are corrected (in ``test-viewer.py``) by considering the blurred image instead of the original image, at the location of bad pixels.

-Absolute temperature readings are provided by TODO.